UnityTechnologies/Substacnce-Painter-To-Unity/README.md

-# Unity To Substance Sample Project
+# Substance Painter To Unity Sample Project

 this is a for novice Unity user in artist